Flow-matic/sea-battle/README.md

   1. Add your URL to the input field.
   2. Click GO (reloads the preview) or press Enter (reloads the page).
-  3. Admire your good work.
+  3. Admire you’re good work.
   4. [Finished image](https://github.com/Flow-matic/sea-battle/blob/main/images/responsive%20design.png?raw=true)

   * [Preview app on my Mac](https://en.wikipedia.org/wiki/Preview_(macOS)) was used to cut out images from the final responsive design layout, then I overlaid the images so as to have a background image on the main header and not just a white background.
 The following step were taking.